Farapayamak/Java-Web-Spring-Boot/README.md

 # Farapayamak Java for Web (Spring Boot)
 Java webservice wrapper for Farapayamak

-Use this command to run the application:

-`./mvnw spring-boot:run`

-Then apllication listens on prot *8080*.

 ## Introduction
 Here we've provided a complete 3rd-party library (SDK) for Java Spring Boot developers that covers both **SOAP** and **REST** webservices.
 Before using, make sure you have provided a [valid account in Farapayamak corporation](https://farapayamak.ir/start/).